vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ---

-### `vcd cse ovdc list` operation will timeout when a large number of org vdcs exist
+### `vcd cse ovdc list` operation will timeout when a large number of organization VDCs exist

-CSE makes an API call per org vdc in order to access CSE-relevant org vdc metadata.
+CSE makes an API call per organization VDC in order to access required metadata, and that can timeout with large number of VDCs.

-Example when trying to use `vcd cse ovdc list` when 250+ org vdcs exist:
+Example - Trying to use `vcd cse ovdc list` with 250+ VDCs:

 ```sh
 vcd cse ovdc list